-The times when only experts could handle supply chain analytics are over: welcome to the digital revolution with Log-hub.
+The times when only experts could handle supply chain analytics are over: welcome to the digital revolution from one of the leaders of European warehousing startups scene – Log-hub.
 Based in Zug, Switzerland, Log-hub is a global team of passionate logistics experts with the aim of making supply chain planning as easy and efficient as possible.
 How?
 First, Log-hub offers a global on-demand warehouse marketplace which operates across 38 countries and offers more than 1 million pallet places.
 This marketplace matches businesses seeking flexible space and warehouse providers offering available capacity and related services.

 Furthermore, Log-hub embeds the sophisticated technology of supply chain management with easy app workflows in its innovative app portfolio – From network design and transport optimization to advanced forecasting.

 Founders: Marianus Papiernik, Dirk Reich

 Headquarters: Zug, Switzerland

 - Log-hub and 3SC Combine to Realise Cost Savings from New Indian Tax Regime – The Loadstar

 - Logistics Startup of the Month: Log-hub – Transmetrics Blog

 It’s pretty important to know the shape and size of packages in any warehouse, and this is where QubeVu comes in.
 The business has built its reputation over more than 10 years as one of the leaders in dimensioning.
 Their patented 3D technology offers the world’s fastest dimensioning for use in a range of situations, including inbound, outbound, warehouse and conveyable freight.